How to buy Novartis shares

 Own Novartis shares in just a few minutes.

-Novartis AG is a drug manufacturers—general business with stocks listed in the US.
+Novartis AG is a drug manufacturers-general business with stocks listed in the US.
 Novartis shares (NVS) are listed on the NYSE and all prices are listed in US Dollars.
-Its last market close was US$87.11 – a decrease of 2.67% over the previous week.
+Its last market close was US$89.8 – an increase of 1.61% over the previous week.
+Here's how to invest if you're based in Australia.

 How to buy shares in Novartis